 Following are the differences between Production vs Manufacturing:

-Manufacturing involves making a good by using labor, machine, raw materials and other resources.
-Production, on the other hand, means using resources to make anything useful for consumption.
+Manufacturing involves making a good by using labor, machine, raw materials, and other resources.
+On the other hand, production means using resources to make anything useful for consumption.

-While the production does not always mean creating a matter, manufacturing is.
-Therefore, in economics, the services of doctors, lawyers, etc. comes under production.
+While production does not always mean creating a matter, manufacturing is.
+Therefore, in economics, the services of doctors, lawyers, etc., come under production.
 The reason being they are creating some sort of utility.
-On the other hand, manufacturing always requires the creation of matter, which is then consumable in some or other way.
+On the other hand, manufacturing always requires the creation of matter, which is then consumable in some way or another.

-Manufacturing process must involve the use of men and machine.
+The manufacturing process must involve the use of men and machines.
 For production, the compulsory resource is men.

-In manufacturing, the input or the raw materials are tangible, means you can see them.
-In production, the input could be both tangible or intangible.
+In manufacturing, the input or the raw materials are tangible, which means you can see them.
+In production, the input could be both tangible and intangible.

-In production, a company or individual have the ownership of the raw material.
+In production, a company or individual has ownership of the raw material.
 For instance, farmers own the land to cultivate crops on it.
 The farmer sells these crops to the customers, thus creating utility from the raw material.
-Manufacturing, however, requires the procurement of raw material from different sources.
+Manufacturing, however, requires the procurement of raw materials from different sources.
 Once a company procures the raw material, it creates a final product with the help of both man and machine on a large scale.

 Output of the Process

 In manufacturing, the end result or the output will always be a tangible good.
 This could be anything from a pen to a car that we require in our daily lives.
-Under production process, the end result could either be tangible or intangible depending on the input.
-In case of professionals such as lawyers, doctors, the final product is usually a service.
+Under the production process, the end result could either be tangible or intangible, depending on the input.
+In the case of professionals such as lawyers and doctors, the final product is usually a service.